rbmathis/azurecodegpt/README.md

 ## Installation

 1. clone this repo
-2. `npm install vsce`
+2. Install vsce: `npm install vsce`
-3. From the cloned directory: `vsce package`
+3. From the cloned directory run: `vsce package`
-4. Drag/drop the .vsix file from the folder onto VSCode Extensions
+4. Drag/drop the .vsix file from the folder into your VSCode Extensions window

 After completing these steps, the extension should be ready to use after a restart.

 <img src="examples/settings.png" alt="User Settings"/>

 ## KeyVault Configuration
+1. This extension expects the current user to login to Azure via `az login`.
+The extension then uses the cliCredential to connect to Key Vault. **The user must have at least 'Secrets User' access to Key Vault in order for the extension to load the necessary configuration values.

-The KeyVault must contain secrets for the following settings:
+2. The KeyVault must contain secrets for the following settings:
  - AOAIAPIVersion : required by the latest openai SDK.
  - AOAIDeployment: the name of the deployment within Azure Open AI
  - AOAIEndpoint: the Uri to the endpoint hosted by Azure Open AI
  - AOAIKey: a valid key to use to connect to the Azure Open AI endpoint

 <img src="examples/keyvault.png" alt="Writing new code using chatGPT" width="500"/>